Saturday, June 27, 2026

 I did travel a few times to Agra before that event for client meetings; site measurements; design presentations, contractor selections etc. however I never set foot inside the Taj premises.
 Even during the build process at various venues I just did not bother to visit.
 There was no time either and nothing was scheduled at the monument premises anyway.
 You might have guessed by now that I am probably the only person on this earth that is not a fan of Taj.

 Last time I visited though was so very different from my previous subpar experiences.
 My daughter was set to go to university and her complaint was that she has no experience of 'India'!
 "People think I am Indian.
 They ask me and I am blank.
 I have not even been to Taj Mahal", is how she put it.
 So we promised to show her a bit of India before she heads out to the uni.
 This time I went like a 'not Indian", which I certainly am not.
 I am not a not Indian.
-We booked an agra package.
+We booked an Agra package.
 A vehicle would pick us from our home in Delhi.
 We got a guide and we bought queue free express entry in Dollars.
 Guide tells you a lot of rehearsed non sense but it kind of makes the commentary nuanced.
 This was the best Taj trip for me because my children enjoyed it.
-I skipped the gory history as did the guide.
+I skipped the gory history, as did the guide.

 Remember what I said about bringing a smile to children!
 The experience was made greater because the travel agent my son had booked online with had also included a lunch in the price.
-Something we did not realise till our vehicle stopped at the restaurant.
+Something we did not realize till our vehicle stopped at the restaurant.
 It was one of the best meals I have ever had and trust me I used to work for Hyatt and for two and half years I only ate five star lunches everyday; and dinners too; quite so often!
 I know what good food tastes like!

 That travel agent had done a good job with our booking.
 I met the guy at his inlay souvenir factory.
 He was old money with several pies in the oven.
 This travel thing was one of his sons extra curricular activity.
 Old money are class- mostly; nouveau riche are crass -mostly !

 No, I still do not see Taj as even remotely romantic.
 Firstly it is mislabelled.
-Taj Mahal means Taj Palace!
+Taj Mahal means Crown Palace!
 It is an effing graveyard!
 Palace, are you serious!
 How on earth do you build a palace on the foundations of dead bodies?
 You can only erect a grave stone on the buried.
 It is a big white Grave Stone with inlay work!
 Who in their right mind would wander off to romance in a cemetery?
 Really who?
 Love and romance is associated with warmth, colour and exuberant joy!
-Not with a cold, white, barren marble tomb;
+Not with a cold, white, barren marble tomb; made to mourn the loss of a beloved !
+I do not blame the builders though!
+They designed it for the mourning king and to that extent it is doing its job.
+Their intention for it was never to be a palace, much less a mecca of romance .
+It is a mausoleum.
+Would you ever use a mortuary building as a marriage hall ?

 Remember this in life too!
 You can not laugh by making others cry!
 You will never get peace by robbing others of theirs.
 A deceiver will get deceived in time!
 Karma is real.
-It may take a long time and it maybe one lone man pointing at the king that has no robes on; but some day, someone like me will come along and say it out loud!
+It may take a long time and it maybe one lone person pointing at the king that has no robes on; but some day, someone like me will come along and say it out loud!

 '' The palace you made is your grave"!
 It is a grave!
 It is!
 It is!